MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-challenge/5-enhance-content-creation-collaboration-skills.md

 The report includes an Executive Summary and an Introduction.
 However, after reviewing the report, you can see that you have much work to do to mold it into a workable marketing plan.
 The Executive Summary includes details that aren't substantiated with any supporting documentation.
 You also found that the Introduction was far from a normal "introduction."
 It includes an assortment of ideas and background data that should be separated from the Introduction.

-You want to use Copilot in Word to review the report, rewrite these two sections, and add relevant content based on its existing text, helping you build the report faster.
+You want to use Microsoft 365 Copilot in Word to review the report, rewrite these two sections, and add relevant content based on its existing text, helping you build the report faster.
 You also want Copilot to suggest improvements, which you can choose to accept or modify, saving you time and effort.
 You want Copilot to begin with this outline and then modify it to include the following areas:

  -  Executive summary
  -  Market definition and size